seanboat/twitter-clone/README.md

 ## Bring it all together

-1. Create a route `/api/testdb/:userId` that takes in a `userId` on the `req.params.userId` object and runs the database test function we wrote in **Database design** above on that particular relation
+1. Create a top-level route `/testdb/:userId` that takes in a `userId` on the `req.params.userId` object and runs the database test function we wrote in **Database design** above on that particular relation
 2. Write tests for each api route provided in `api.spec.js`, following the pattern established in the first test at `GET /api/users`

 ---